Privacy Policy for Antidoteʼs Sites and Applications

 5.3.
 In Case of Failure

 We strive to protect our users against unauthorized use, disclosure, or access to their personal information.
 Although we adhere to the best industry standards, we cannot claim that our security system is 100% immune to failure.
 If we identify a privacy incident affecting user accounts and determine that there is a risk of serious harm, we will contact the affected users by email within 24 hours.
-As we do not have the email addresses of invited users under 16 years of age, the parent or legal guardian who subscribed to the family plan will be contacted instead.
+In the case of an organizational or family subscription, the primary user will be contacted.

 6. About This Privacy Policy